-If the Vice President for Academics and Student Affairs or designee determines that the student committed misconduct that warrants expulsion, the official shall inform the student in writing of the determination.
-The Vice President for Academics and Student Affairs or designee shall forward the determination and all evidence collected during the investigation and conference to the College President in order to schedule an expulsion hearing before the Board [see EXPULSION HEARING, below].
+If the VPSA or designee determines that the student committed misconduct that warrants expulsion, the official shall inform the student in writing of the determination.
+The VPSA or designee shall forward the determination and all evidence collected during the investigation and conference to the College President in order to schedule an expulsion hearing before the Board [see EXPULSION HEARING, below].